Pokémon: 1989–1995: Development of Red and Green

 Tajiri and his Game Freak staff began pondering over a game centered on capturing creatures of differing rarity.
 Since the Game Boy is a portable device, these creatures could then be exchanged with other players in real life using the link cable.
 Once the player has caught a creature in-game, it was to be stored in miniaturized form in a special capsule.
 This facet of the game was inspired by Ultraseven, a tokusatsu show that Tajiri had enjoyed as a child.
 The series' titular character owns a number of capsules containing miniaturized kaiju (monsters), which come out and return to their original sizes when the capsule is thrown into mid-air.
 Kaiju media in general were an important influence on Pokemon, as many Game Freak staff members had grown up with them.
-Other influences that have been cited by Tajiri include: gashapon, capsules with toy figures in them that can be drawn from vending machines; collectible cards, such as baseball cards, Ultraman cards and menko; (Note: Attributed to multiple references:) The Final Fantasy Legend (1989), the first RPG for the Game Boy; and petting in Japan, with Tajiri noting that having Pokemon is similar to having pets.
-Tajiri initially named his project Capsule Monsters, which GF's staff commonly shortened to Capumon.
+Other influences that have been cited by Tajiri include: gashapon, capsules with toy figures in them that can be drawn from vending machines; collectible cards, such as baseball cards, Ultraman cards and menko; (Note: Attributed to multiple references:) The Final Fantasy Legend (1989), the first RPG for the Game Boy; and pet culture in Japan, with Tajiri noting that having Pokemon is similar to having pets.
+Tajiri initially named his project Capsule Monsters, which Game Freak's staff commonly shortened to Capumon.
 However, it later turned out that the term Capsule Monsters could not be trademarked, and it was subsequently decided to call the game Pocket Monsters, which became Pokemon.
-Former GF staff member Akihito Tomisawa wrote that the phrase "Capsule Monsters" was already registered.
-According to journalist Kenji Hatakeyama, the word "capsule" could not be used in the trademark.
-Tomisawa wrote that the Game Freak staff then came up with several alternatives, before someone within the team suggested "Pocket Monsters".